 BDO has been appointed as auditors of the Company since incorporation in 2017.
 The auditors presented their report and the audit process to the Audit Committee.
 The Audit Committee has satisfied itself that the external auditors are independent, experienced in the audit of companies in the same line of business and have the necessary resources to undertake audits of such companies.
 The audit committee has discussed the accounting principles with the auditors.
-BDO will be considered for re- appointment at the annual meeting of shareholders.
+They have also provided services for the review of the business plan of the Company for listing on the Stock Exchange of Mauritius Limited.
+BDO will be considered for re-appointment at the annual meeting of shareholders.